 You may receive fluids and antibiotics through an IV (intravenous) line.
-Tell your doctor if you are allergic to any antibiotics.
+Tell your doctor if you are allergic to any antibiotics or other medications.
 Before surgery, an anesthesiologist or nurse anesthetist will also talk to you.
 He or she will give you general anesthesia just before your appendectomy.
 This keeps you pain-free and allows you to sleep during the surgery.

-The goal of surgery is to remove the appendix safely.
+The goal of surgery is to remove your appendix safely.
 In most cases, the surgery lasts from 30 minutes to an hour.
-If your appendix has burst, surgery may take longer.
-One of two techniques may be used to reach the appendix.
-Your surgeon will discuss which is best for you.
+If your appendix has burst or perforated releasing bacteria into the abdominal cavity, surgery may take longer.
+Your surgeon may use 1 of 2 techniques to reach your appendix.
+Your surgeon will discuss which is best for you:

-Open surgery: One incision (about 2–3 inches long) is made in your lower right side.
-A bigger incision may be used if the appendix has perforated.
+- Open surgery.
+Your surgeon makes 1 incision (several inches long) in your lower right side.
+He or she makes a bigger incision if your appendix has perforated.

 Finishing the Surgery

-In most cases, the entire incision is closed with stitches or staples.
-Your surgeon may place a temporary drain in the wound or in the abdomen.
+In most cases, the surgeon closes the entire incision with stitches or staples.
+Your surgeon may place a temporary drain in the wound or in your abdomen.
 This helps cure or prevent infection.
-If your appendix perforated, the outer layers of the incision may be left open.
-This lets the incision drain more easily.
+If your appendix perforated, your doctors may leave the outer layers of your incision open.
+Leaving the skin open prevents infection from forming under the skin.
 It may heal on its own, or be closed about 5 days later.

-Most patients recover quickly after appendectomy.
+Most patients recover quickly after an appendectomy.
 You will likely be in the hospital for 1 to 2 days.
-If your appendix burst you may stay longer.
+If your appendix perforated, you may stay longer.
 After you return home, plan on a follow-up visit to the doctor in 1 to 2 weeks.

 In the Hospital

-In most cases, you will drink liquids and walk on the day of the surgery.
+In most cases, you will drink liquids and walk on the day of your surgery.
 You will also receive pain medication.
-To help keep your lungs clear, you may be taught breathing exercises.
+To help keep your lungs clear, a health care provider may teach you how to do breathing exercises.

 Back at Home

 To help control pain from surgery, take your medications as directed.
 Avoid strenuous activity, heavy lifting, and driving until your surgeon says it is OK.
-As instructed, slowly resume your normal activities in 7–10 days.
+As instructed, slowly resume your normal activities in 7 to 10 days.